 Vasectomy is a safe, permanent method of contraception for men who have completed their family or who have decided not to have children.

 Marie Stopes Australia provides expert vasectomy services across our network of clinics nationally.
+The following is a useful resource for men and couple thinking about vasectomy but who aren’t sure what to expect.

 How does vasectomy work?